Giving Orient fans a voice

 Please explain.

 Well, we explicitly invite people to join LOFT to get involved in the issues that concern the fans and to act as a voice for their interests.
-That often means talking to the club, lobbying the club's officials, campaigning amongst the fans, actively promoting the club in the community, representing the supporters' views to local politicians and media and working with other national and local football groups on supporter issues generally.
-The Supporters Club doesn't do those things and, quite rightly, doesn't try, because that's not what it is there for, and that's not why people join it.
-It doesn't have a mandate from the people who've joined it - many of whom are quite legitimately only interested in the social aspects of the Supporters Club - nor does it have the properly constituted legal structure of a Trust that allows it to do it properly.
-The Trust is a completely independent organisation, and doesn't depend on the club for premises or facilities, and it means that we can speak our mind, and if need be publicly disagree with the Club, without jeopardising our very existence.
+That often means talking to the club, lobbying the club's officials, liaising the FA and Football League, campaigning amongst the fans, representing the supporters' views to local politicians and media, and working with other national and local football groups on supporter issues generally.
+The Supporters Club doesn't do most of those things and, quite rightly, doesn't try, because that's not what it is there for and that's not why people join it.
+It doesn't have a mandate from the people who've joined it - many of whom are quite legitimately only interested in the social aspects of the Supporters Club - nor does it have the properly-constituted legal structure of a Trust that allows it to do it properly.

 But isn't it confusing having two organisations?
 Wouldn't it be better to work within the Supporters Club?